trueos/build/manifests/README.md

    * **NOTE:** If this field is missing, it will use the "iso" version of the "auto-install-packages" field as a fallback list.
    * **default** (JSON array of strings) : Default list (required)
    * **ENV_VARIABLE** (JSON array of strings) : Additional list to be added to the "default" list **if** an environment variable with the same name exists.
+* **generate-manifest** (boolean) : If set to true, will generate a "manifest.json" file containing references or contents of all the files in the VM output directory.

 #### VM Example
 ```